donoyoyo/SMITstuff/README.md

 http://intron.ucsc.edu/jen/jan2019/Cleveland/

-that also has the raw fastq if we have to deposit them.
+That also has the raw fastq if we have to deposit them.

 2.)
-bbmap clumpify was used to remove duplicates and clump the reads that script is here (essentially default parameters)
+bbmap clumpify was used to remove duplicates and clump the reads.
+That script is here (essentially default parameters)

 http://intron.ucsc.edu/jen/april_23/clump